 Tohidi's publications include many articles and also editorship or authorship of three books: 1.
 Globalization, Gender and Religion: The Politics of Women's Rights in Catholic and Muslim Contexts; 2.Women in Muslim Societies: Diversity within Unity; and 3.
 Feminism, Democracy and Islamism in Iran.

-Dr. Tohidi has been a consultant for the United Nations (UNDP, UNICEF, ILO, and WIDER) on projects concerning gender and development, and women and civil society building in the Middle East and post-Soviet Eurasia.
-She represented women NGOs at both the third and fourth World Conferences on Women in Nairobi (NGO Forum 1985) and Beijing (NGO Forum 1995) on gender issues in Iran and the post-Soviet Caucasus and Central Asia.
+Some of her publications have been translated into several languages and used in universities in different countries.
+Dr. Tohidi has integrated her human/women's rights activism with excellence in academic work and scholarship.
+She has also served as a consultant to the United Nations on projects concerning gender and development, and women and civil society building in the Middle East and post-Soviet Eurasia.
+She represented women NGOs at both the third and fourth World Conferences on Women in Nairobi and Beijing sponsored by the United Nations.
+For Tohidi's publications, visit: www.nayerehtohidi.com